 Some people have both and some don’t

 For those who have both, it’s really good for them.
-On the other side who don’t have two grinders either they have an only a spice grinder or either they only have a coffee grinder.
+On the other side, those who don’t have two grinders either have only a spice grinder or either they only have a coffee grinder.

 But for the most part, many people prefer coffee grinder just because it’s got the job done for both coffee and spices.
 However, a spice grinder can’t do both as it is only built to endure the spices.

 Coffee grinders do a great job grinding up the entire spices very perfectly and smoothly.
 But it leaves a flavorful, powdery mess.

 The powdery particles have a tendency to stick to the insides of your grinder and its blades.
 Even though you wipe out the particles with a damp paper towel.

 The remaining oils and other residues can stay and waiting to flavor your coffee.
 This is not important for many spices like cardamom.
 Most people – don’t want to taste their coffee like toasted cumin.

 Usually, when you grind your coffee in a coffee grinder it will take care of any other extra flavors but for this, you need to sacrifice some coffee in the first place.
 For this, you will lose your precious good coffee.

 As good coffee is very expensive you should avoid wasting your coffee for cleaning your grinder.
 For better results, use some crappy coffee to clean your grinder instead.
 It will give you an off flavor-free grinder.